tikendraw/reverse-image-search/README.md

 # Reverse Image Search Engine(Local)
-This is a simple reverse image search engine that uses the Streamlit framework.
+This is a simple reverse image search tool that uses the Streamlit framework.
 It allows users to find similar images from a specified directory.

 ## Why is it helpful?
 This tool can help identify similar images